 Running the 2 retail stores turned out to be an adventure.
 Most florists run their own store and make their living from the profits, so as an absentee owner pretty much all the profit went to paying people to run the stores for me.
 Keep in mind that a typical owner works much more than 40 hours a week, so I basically had to pay 2 people at each store to run things.
 All that was fine with me, since my main goal was to make money from my website and not the stores, but the problem was that managing the stores was a lot of work for me and there was little hope of making any significant money from them.
 I computerized both the stores, setup websites for them, did lots of online and offline marketing, tried to get more wedding business, tried to get more corporate business, joined additonal floral networks, gave out coupons, and even setup a flower kiosk in a mall, but none of that had much of an effect.
 The Sacramento store was in a mall that after a few years pretty much died, so that caused a significant drop in sales which caused the store to lose money.
 The Huntington Beach store had a good amount of sales, but still never made a profit for me.

-In some ways, owning the stores was actually easier than I expected.
+In some ways, owning the stores was actually easier than I expected, especially after I looked into insurance for tradesman.
+As I was dealing with customers, making sure I had the right insurance was essential for my business.
 Rarely did something come up that I could not handle, and the existing employees in each store were dedicated and did a good job running things.
 But, just like with any business, there were constantly things that I, as the owner, had to handle, like filling out paperwork, hiring/firing, payroll, advertising, bill paying, dealing with suppliers, computer issues, insurance, sales tax, delivery van problems, etc. Some of that work was because I was making changes to improve the stores, but no matter what running a business is always a big headache and involves lots of work.
 On top of that there were constantly personnel issues I had to deal with.
 Employees were always fighting with each other, always had problems that needed to be handled, and sometimes would accuse each other of things like stealing, lying, and drug use.

 If the stores were making money I could have hired somebody to handle all the “owner” stuff, but for me it was all just a hassle.
 I had hundreds of websites to run, in addition to doing all the mundane tasks of running my company (paying bills, email and phone calls, payroll, taxes, domain name renewals, etc.), and all of that had much much more income potential than running the florists.
 So, after a few years I shut the retail stores down.
 I was losing $5,000-$10,000/month combined on them and could not afford to keep them open any longer.
 Luckily, I was doing a large volume of orders by then with FTD and Teleflora, and they were more accepting of Internet florists, so they did not care anymore if I had stores or not.
 And, I hired the manager of one of my stores to work full-time for me doing customer service for CheapFlowers.com/GetFlowers.com.